jayan1989/toll-calculator/README.md

    -	Checked for any future date
 3. Implemented factory method to create instance of vehicle class depending on the vehicle type.
 Implementation can be found in **VehicleFactory** class.
 4. SOLID principles have been used throughout the solution.
+5. Added unit tests for all the services to improve the testability.

 # Improvements which can be done in future